Constance Rowell Mastores lives in Oakland, California. Her work has appeared in The Lyric,

 Wonderful how the sun came out just as we

-were leaving.
 "My beautiful sweetheart,"

 says her husband...Do you think Adimanis